CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 This Bash script is intended to automate the process of installing CoZ Steam patches on GNU/Linux systems including the Steam Deck and desktop distros.

 **The instructions below are written specifically for the Steam Deck** as this has proven to be the most common use case.
-They should be largely adaptable to any desktop Linux installation, but for more general instructions, system requirements, and other information about the script, see [GENERAL-INFO.md](/docs/GENERAL-INFO.md).
+They should be largely adaptable to any desktop Linux installation, but for more general instructions, system requirements, and other information about the script including the CLI mode, see [GENERAL-INFO.md](/docs/GENERAL-INFO.md).

 ## Setup